MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-object-model.md

 ```
 dx @$curprocess.TTD.Events.Where(t => t.Type == "Exception").Select(e => e.Exception)

-TBD - Need to get a TTD trace .RUN file with an exception - break CDog app
+TBD - Need to get a TTD trace .RUN file with an exception - I think I can break the CDog app

 ```